Medical Insurance Specialist

 Interested students must work closely with the Health Career Advisor in order to develop their own individual educational plan.
 For additional information or an appointment, students should contact the Health Careers Office at (313) 845-9877.

-- A minimum high school grade-point average of C+ (2.5) or a minimum average score of 55 on the GED, or a minimum college grade-point average of C (2.0) for both transfer students and Henry Ford Community College students.
+- A minimum high school grade-point-average of C+ (2.5) or a minimum average score of 55 on the GED test, or a minimum college grade-point-average of C (2.25) for both transfer students and Henry Ford College students.

-- A COMPASS score of 84 or successful completion of ENG 081
+- A COMPASS Reading score of 84 or higher or successful completion of ENG 081.

-- A COMPASS score of 39 for Pre-Algebra or the successful completion of MATH 074 with a grade of C or better
+- A COMPASS Pre-Algebra score of 39 or higher or successful completion MATH 074 with a C grade or better.

 Required Core Courses